ronakupadhyaya/Horizons-week-04/day1/vault/README.md

     - The views have been created for you!
 Don't reinvent the wheel :).
     - Note that you do *not* need routes to sign up new users at this stage.
 Only users in `passwords.plain.json` will be allowed to log in.
-4. Add middle-ware to require logins for routes other than `/login` and `/logout`.
+4. Add middleware to require logins for routes other than `/login` and `/logout` TODO
 5. You can verify that your code is working correctly by:
     - You can login in with a user and the correct password from your password file
     - You cannot login with an incorrect password